We’re so excited that you’re back, fringer! We missed you!

-The Fringe Festival is the place where artists and audiences are encouraged to take chances.
-With almost 260 indoor theatre shows, there is something for everyone!
+Edmonton Fringe is the place where artists and audiences are encouraged to try something new.
+There may be significantly less performances than there were in 2019, but there are so many opportunities to safely dive back into Edmonton theatre.
+With 58 indoor theatre shows in 11 venues, there is something for everyone!
 Learn more about each show, including their genre and maturity ratings, by staying tuned to our ticketing site.

 You will need to purchase a ticket to enter any indoor theatre performance.
 Artists set their own ticket price, and 100% of that ticket price goes directly to the artists.
 When you purchase a ticket, consider it an investment in the arts!

-With a Festival this jampacked, we must run a tight ship, and sadly, that means no latecomers to our indoor theatre shows.
+Please arrive on time as many venues won’t allow latecomers.
 Set your alarm, know where you’re going, and arrive on time.
-It’s best to aim to get to your venue 30 minutes early, because when you’re fringing you never know what kind of wild adventures may hold you up.
+It’s best to aim to get to your venue 15 minutes early, because when you’re fringing you never know what kind of wild adventures may hold you up.

-Bonus tip: Don’t forget to visit the little monsters’ room before you arrive because we are unable to let you back into the show if you step out.
+Bonus tip: Don’t forget to visit the washroom before you arrive because we are unable to let you back into the show if you step out.

 Silence the Cell